 - 3-bed: €600 to €800

-Best for: Families with children, people looking for more space at lower prices, and those who prefer a quieter residential setting.
+Best for: Families with children and those who prefer a quieter residential setting with more space at lower prices.

-Watch out for: Further from the border (about 25 minutes walk).
-You may want a car or bicycle for the daily commute to Gibraltar.
+Watch out for: Further from the border (around 25 minutes on foot).
+A car or bicycle is useful for the daily commute to Gibraltar.

 Periferias and Outskirts